ramdarm/pic18f16q41-curiosity-lpc-demo-code/README.md

 LED D4 will light up and stay lit.

 #### Summary
 The LEDs are connected to the input-output (I/O) pins.
 First, the I/O pin must be configured to be an output.
 In this case, when one of these pins is driven high (LED_D4 = 1), the LED will turn on.
 These two logic levels are derived from the power pins of the PIC MCU.
-Since the PIC's power pin (VDD) is connected to 5V or 3.3V and the source (VSS) to ground (0V), a logic level of ‘1’ is equivalent to 5V or 3.3V, and a logic level of ‘0’ is 0V.
+Since the PIC's power pin (V<sub>DD</sub>) is connected to 5V or 3.3V and the source (V<sub>SS</sub>) to ground (0V), a logic level of ‘1’ is equivalent to 5V or 3.3V, and a logic level of ‘0’ is 0V.

 ### <u>Lab 2: Blink</u>